 Spooktober Halloween Events in Long Beach

-Halloween seems to get bigger every year, probably because it’s one holiday that really lets you do you.
 And whether you like your Halloween sweet or spooky–or perhaps a little bit of both–Long Beach is ready and able to help you get ghosted, in a good way.
-Whether it’s frightful fish, jaywalking zombies or Shaq, Long Beach has everything you need to treat yourself to a great All Hallow’s Eve.
+Whether it’s frightful fish, jaywalking zombies or speakeasies, Long Beach has everything you need to treat yourself to a great All Hallow’s Eve.

 FRIGHT DIVE

 Ever wonder what the Aquarium of the Pacific (100 Aquarium Way) is like at night, you know, do the fish get freaky?
 Experience the spooky side of the Aquarium of the Pacific, Oct.
-27 (7:30 - 11 p.m.) during Fright Dive, a takeoff on the Aquarium’s popular monthly Night Dive adults-only (18-plus) event that features DJs and bands performing amid the Aquarium galleries.
+25 (7:30 - 11 p.m.) during Night Dive, a takeoff on the Aquarium’s popular monthly Night Dive adults-only (18-plus) event that features DJs and bands performing amid the Aquarium galleries.
 There are also food trucks serving unique fare on the front plaza, as well as drinks and cocktails.
 Fright Dive not only adds the Halloween element with frightful decorations but encourages attendees to wear costumes, especially Aquarium and/or ocean-themed getups!

 PRESS-TELEGRAM’S SCARY STORIES CONTEST